DMalaluan/food/README.md

 # Food App

-Game night is a mobile application that will allow users to create and join other user-made board game events.
+This food app is a mobile application that will allow users to search for restaurants around certain locations based off of current location or zip codes.
+Users are able to look at restaurant details including the name, address, menu items, and top reviews of each restaurant.
+Users are also able to create a list of favorited restaurants for future use.

 ### Setup